xubowen0816/bowen-xu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+Hi!
 I am a senior student studying at [School of Information and Science](https://sist.shanghaitech.edu.cn/), [ShanghaiTech University](https://www.shanghaitech.edu.cn/).

 I am now a Computer Science Bachelor's candidate at the [Intelligence, Information and Decision (IID) Lab](https://faculty.sist.shanghaitech.edu.cn/faculty/shaozy/lab.html), part of the [Network Intelligence Center (NICE)](https://nice.sist.shanghaitech.edu.cn/), which is housed within the [School of Information Science and Technology (SIST)](https://sist.shanghaitech.edu.cn/sist_en/) at [ShanghaiTech University](https://www.shanghaitech.edu.cn/eng/) (Co-Founded by the Chinese Academy of Sciences), China.
 My current advisor is [Prof. Ziyu Shao](https://faculty.sist.shanghaitech.edu.cn/faculty/shaozy/home.html).
 Recently, I have been collaborating with Professor [Lei Ying](https://leiying.engin.umich.edu/)'s research group at the University of Michigan in the field of online learning and control.